-Expose Knowledge Silos of Critical Expertise and Skills Needed by a Team to Make a Change
+Expose Knowledge Silos of Critical Expertise & Skills Needed by a Team to Make a Change

 Good change management needs to identify the expertise, skills, and best practices that are needed by employees to perform their jobs in the new, right way.
-At The Steve Trautman Co. we call these “knowledge silos”—groups of skills (typically 20 - 100) that a person needs to learn in order to work independently at their job.
+At The Steve Trautman Co. we call these “knowledge silos."
 A silo can consist of technical expertise, tools, processes, products, standards, customers, and physical locations related to doing a job.
-Risk in each knowledge silo—meaning, shortages of how-to knowledge and skills, or the wrong standards of application—need to be assessed and mitigated or a change will fail.
+Risk in each knowledge silo—meaning, shortages of how-to knowledge and skills, or the wrong standards of application—needs to be assessed and mitigated or a change will fail.
 We’ve looked around (diligently) and we’ve yet to find a better framework to assess this risk than our Knowledge Silo Matrix.

 - “What really is the DAILY WORK of a given team or group, including the technical and professional skills needed on the job?”